heiner/heiner.github.com/_drafts/random-samples.md

-these artificial 30-60 minute interviews, that software engineers can have decade-long careers without ever implementing the algorithms that are regularly discussed during these interviews, and that AI means lexicon-style knowledge of algorithms is even less required than it was before.[^failure]
+these artificial 30-60 minute interviews, that software engineers can have decade-long careers without ever implementing the algorithms that are regularly discussed during these interviews, and that AI means lexiographic knowledge of algorithms is even more useless than it was before.[^failure]

 [^failure]: Another reason some people dislike leetcode-style
     questions is that they experienced them and did not end up getting an offer.
-That happened to me too - when I first applied to Google in Munich after my math PhD, I was woefully underprepared and no match for the L4 coding interviews (which were on the tough end, one of them was asking to implement a parallel regex matching
+That happened to me too -- when I first applied to Google in Munich after my math PhD, I was woefully underprepared and no match for the L4 coding interviews (which were on the tough end, one of them was asking to implement a parallel regex matching